-Georgia grand jury wanted Lindsey Graham, Flynn charged in election case
+Georgia grand jury wanted Trump ally Graham charged in US election case

 Graham, a top Trump ally, testified before the grand jury in November 2022.
 The senator’s office did not immediately return Al Jazeera’s request for comment on Friday.

+“I eventually certified the election in all states, including Georgia.
+I didn’t find any evidence of mass voter fraud, but I did have concerns about the mail-in ballot systems in Georgia and other places,” Graham said.

+He added: “At the end of the day, nothing happened.
+What I did was consistent with my job as being a United States senator [and] chairman of the judiciary committee.”

-Trump, who remains the frontrunner for the Republican Party’s 2024 presidential nomination, was not subpoenaed and did not testify before the grand jury.
+Trump, who remains the frontrunner for the Republican Party’s 2024 presidential nomination, was not subpoenaed and did not testify before the Georgia grand jury.

-Willis launched the investigation that led to the charges shortly after Trump urged Georgia Secretary of State Brad Raffensperger during a January 2021 call to “find” enough votes to deliver him a victory in the state, which he had lost to President Joe Biden.
+Willis launched the investigation that led to the charges shortly after Trump urged Georgia Secretary of State Brad Raffensperger during a January 2021 call to “find” enough votes to deliver him a victory in the state, which he lost to Biden.

 The Georgia case is the second indictment accusing Trump of election interference and the fourth set of criminal charges against him so far this year.